MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

+The AutoML model chose 'VotingEnsemble' as the best algorithm with an accuracy of '0.873'.
+As mentioned in the project improvements section below, 'Random Forest' algorithms can be studied further to improve the model.

 ## Phase 2 - Hyperparameter Tuning

+Phase 2 consists of two activities.
+First, independent execution of train.py and then the Hyperdrive run itself.

 Before execution of the Hyperdrive run, 'train.py' would be executed independently in the Bash Git terminal to ensure flawless Hyperdrive execution.
 The diagram below shows the main steps of train.py